bankh/caxton/dataset/readMe.md

 ### Notes/ Tools for Dataset

 - Some of the images are corrupt --not sure about the reasoning whether they were corrupt to begin with or downloading issue.
 Please make sure that you process them with the [compute_mean_std.py](./utils/compute_mean_std.py).
 - There is a list of archive files and corresponding links in [caxton_dataset_links_files.tsv](./caxton_dataset_links_files.tsv)
 - There is also a file ([dataset_get.sh](./utils/dataset_get.sh)) in the utils that programmatically downloads all the image archives.
 - [compute_mean_std](./utils/compute_mean_std.py) code will create a [process_log.txt](./process_log.txt) which shows corrupt files and store the mean and std values of the associated dataset (through the csv file).
+- The "automated" data collection method involves adjusting the slicing parameters to known values for the printing process.
+In other words, the g-code is preset with values for poor, good, and high valued parameters.
+Data is then collected automatically.
+While the method is logical and straightforward when used with OctoPrint or anything equivalent, it doesn't appear to be autonomous in terms of data collection, as claimed in this repository.
+- The states of low, good, and high are not explicitly documented anywhere.
+I assume that 'low' corresponds to 0, 'good' to 1, and 'high' to 2 in the _classification3.csv files.

 # CAXTON Data set